 The Academic Fair gives you the chance to ask faculty questions, pick up materials (such as the syllabus), evaluate your choices, get signatures (if required) and conduct interviews or portfolio reviews.

-The Academic Fair for Summer and Fall 2017 was Wednesday, May 17, 2017, from 4–6 pm in the Costantino Recreation Center Gymnasium.
-The next academic fair, for winter quarter 2018, will be on Wednesday, November 29, 2017.
+The next academic fair, for spring quarter 2018, will be on Wednesday, March 7, 2018.
 Dates for the entire academic year are available on the Academic Calendar at-a-Glance.

 Academic Fair Tips